horacephair/horacephair.github.io/README.md

 ## Failing Ranch
 <em>JennDolan, Mike K, ConRad</em>
-* Jenn's room: akatchoom?
+* Jenn's room: akatchoom
 * Sofa?

 ## Fargo Annex
 <em>Laurel</em> (will be staying at saluthaus, this is the fortress of solitude)
-* Tiny foam pad: one shy person without very strict comfort requirements?
+* Tiny foam pad: good for one shy person without very strict comfort requirements?

 ##Other Locations?
 * House Longlawn in the northern kingdom has two couches and plentiful floor (misuba, m.robins, dog)